vrk/receiptprinterrpg/evilprinter.md

       <span class="emoji">️🔥</span>
     </p>
     <p>
-      Turn to page X in your paper zine and <br>
+      Turn to page 21 in your paper zine and <br>
       CRUMPLE THE PAPER.
     </p>
   </div>